djalal/strapi-documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/artifakt.md

 * **Uploads** – Assets can be uploaded, and also part of the persistent volume.

 ### Strapi Logs
-The Strapi application logs are stored in CloudWatch Logs.
-Logs can be monitored from the Fargate console under tasks.
+The Strapi application logs are stored in the Console.
+Logs can be monitored from the "Logs" tab in real-time.
 The default log retention is 90 days.

 ## Deploy Strapi Infrastructure
 Artifakt provides a built-in environment template that provisions the necessary infrastructure to run Strapi on your AWS account in a scalable, secure, and reliable way with zero downtime deployment.